bgiorgi1/WhoWantsToBe/README.md

 ## ISSUES
 There exists functional issues within the game that need to be fixed, such as:
 * When an answer is selected, you can continue to select all the answers until you get it right.
 * Progress bar and high score players functionallity does not work.
-HTML and CSS is built out to support those two features, but I didn't have enough time to complete.
+HTML and CSS is built out to support those two features, but are not functioning yet.